-All personnel files are maintained by HR, HR monitors relevant requirements and expirations of any requirements.
-Requirements are kept current through daily alerts of soon-to-expire or expired requirements.
+All personnel files are maintained by the Credentialing team and the Credentialing team monitors relevant requirements and expirations of any requirements.
+Requirements are kept current through regular alerts of soon-to-expire or expired requirements.

 Orientation

 TotalMed Staffing will provide all new employees with an orientation to the company's policies and procedures.
 Each employee will receive an Employee Handbook.